Safety Bollards Explained

 Average reading time: 5 minutes

-Barrier1 Systems has been around for almost 20 years, and we produce net barriers, wedge barriers, drop and swing arms, and, of course, bollards.
-With so many products designed to protect, many of our customers wonder whether they should consider safety or high-security bollards.
+Barrier1 Systems has been designing and manufacturing trusted vehicle barrier solutions for nearly two decades — including net barriers, wedge barriers, and drop arms.
+In recent years, we’ve expanded our product line to include safety bollards, providing businesses with effective protection against accidental vehicle impacts.
+With so many products designed to protect people and property, many of our customers wonder whether they should consider safety or high-security bollards.

 What is a Safety Bollard?